Miss International Queen: Judgment in pageants

-Miss International Queen is owned by Tiffany's Show of Pattaya City, Thailand.
-Its Thai contestants qualify for the competition by winning the title of Miss Tiffany's Universe which also owned by Tiffany's Show Pattaya Co.
-Ltd. There has been controversy over the look and race of the winners of each year.
+This pageant is owned by Tiffany's Show of Pattaya City, Thailand.
+Thai contestants qualify for the competition by winning the title of Miss Tiffany's Universe which also owned by the same company.
+There has been controversy over the look and race of the winners of each year.
 Over its entirety, an African diaspora trans woman won the crown for the first time in 2019.

 Beauty pageants and politics

 Studies show that participating in beauty pageants can aid in achieving political office.
 In the United States, a significant 12 percent of all female governors competed in beauty pageants.
 Many of the same skills required to compete and do well in beauty pageants apply to politics as well.
 Some of these overlapping skills include public speaking, poise under pressure, and solicitation of funds.
 Pageant winners are often viewed as representatives of their hometown, state, or country.
 This experience in representing one's hometown in beauty pageants have been shown to translate over to prowess in political representation as well.

 The number of transgender politicians and beauty pageants are relatively low when compared to their cisgender counterparts.
-However, beauty pageants can still serve as a way for transgenders to attain political office because the same dynamics of cisgender beauty pageants are present in transgender pageants.
+However, beauty pageants can still serve as a way for transgender people to attain political office because the same dynamics of cisgender beauty pageants are present in transgender pageants.
 Transgender beauty pageants like Miss International Queen not only bring fame and name recognition to its winners, but provide a platform to bring awareness to transgender politics.
 Transgender beauty pageants represent a springboard to future opportunities for many transgender individuals.